EE2dev/item-explorer/README.md

 Multiple features per attribute are possible.
 Features are specified after the corresponding attribute separated by a ":"(colon)
 Example for first line of csv file with column features:
 `_customers,item1:LN=longitem1,item2:LN=longitem2,item3:LN=longitem3`

-Note that the attribute names must be distinct, otherwise an error occurs.

 #####Supported column features: